Four Antifa Members Arrested For Throwing Paint-Filled Balloons At Rally Supporting Charlottesville Killer

 Jovi Val, the organizer of Saturday’s rally, had gained notoriety as a member of the far-right group Proud Boys, and said the rally this weekend was for oppressed conservatives.
 Val believes that Fields had been treated unfairly by the judicial system.

-Val had been in the news before for his protests and attacks against him.
+Val has been in the news before for his protests and attacks against him.
 The New York Post reported in 2017 that Val was allegedly bashed over the head with a glass bottle at a Manhattan bar.
 Val claimed he was targeted for wearing a red “Make America Great Again” hat, which was stomped by a woman after it fell off his head on the dance floor.
 Val said he put his hand on the woman’s shoulder, leading her boyfriend to began punching him in the head and hitting him with the bottle.

 “I wear my hat because I want to make America great again like the president,” he said.
 “I like Trump because he doesn’t sugarcoat anything.
 A hat that says ‘America’ and ‘great’ on it shouldn’t be polarizing.
 This is a political hate crime.
 I got attacked for what I think.”